Robert J. Melosh Medal

 Initially, extended abstracts are reviewed by a panel of distinguished researchers in computational mechanics.
-The next submission deadline is January 16, 2017.
+The submission deadline is in January.

 Then, based on this review process, the top six papers are selected as finalists, and their student authors are invited to participate in the second phase of the competition, a symposium at Duke.
 The symposium features lectures by the members of the distinguished judging panel, as well as talks by all the selected finalists.
-The next symposium will be held on April 28, 2017.
+The next symposium will be held on spring 2018.

 - 2017 Call for Papers

 - Elsevier page with instructions for the LaTeX class file